sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

   * :cutoff
     - doc: MIDI note representing the highest frequences allowed to be present in the sound.
 A low value like 30 makes the sound round and dull, a high value like 100 makes the sound buzzy and crispy.
     - default: 100
-    - Not Modulatable
+    - Modulatable

   * :cutoff_slide
     - doc: Amount of time (in seconds) for the cutoff value to change.
 A long cutoff_slide value means that the cutoff takes a long time to slide from the previous value to the new value.
 A cutoff_slide of 0 means that the cutoff instantly changes to the new value.
     - default: 0
-    - Not Modulatable
+    - Modulatable

   * :detune
     - doc: Distance (in MIDI notes) between components of sound.
 Affects thickness, sense of tuning and harmony.
 Tiny values such as 0.1 create a thick sound.
 Larger values such as 0.5 make the tuning sound strange.
 Even bigger values such as 5 create chord-like sounds.
     - default: 0.1
-    - Not Modulatable
+    - Modulatable

   * :detune_slide
     - doc: Amount of time (in seconds) for the detune value to change.
 A long detune_slide value means that the detune takes a long time to slide from the previous value to the new value.
 A detune_slide of 0 means that the detune instantly changes to the new value.
     - default: 0
-    - Not Modulatable
+    - Modulatable